alexkemp9/Conteg/background.md

 3. This document is a work-in-progress (*very* slow to produce).

 #### *Update Dec 1:*
 † The LO bugs are damn annoying.
+I finally got them fixed today, sort-of.

+I've made scores of documents which were *“`LO .odt =＞ exported as PDF`”*, full of internal links, and without any problems.
+Until I produced these RFC docs, and discovered late in the day that almost none of the manual intra-doc links within them functioned.

-I've made a score or so documents which have gone `LO .odt =＞ exported as PDF` apparently without any problems.
-One is concurrent with the RFC docs; it was started on May 25 2023, is continuously updated & is currently 66 Pages.
-It uses the identical structure & styles as the RFC docs, which is 5 *Heading* styles (*“Heading 1”* to *“Heading 5”*); those headings are used to establish the *Table of Contents* and also other internal page-links.
-The May 25 doc has never suffered problems with those links.
-Links within the RFC docs are fine for most links to *“Heading 1”* or *“Heading 2”* sections, but almost every *“Heading 3, 4 or 5”* link fails to connect.
+One of these earlier docs was started on May 25 2023, and has been worked on concurrently with the RFC docs; it has been continuously updated & is currently 66 Pages.
+It uses the identical structure & styles as the RFC docs.
+The May 25 doc has never shown problems with those links, even though both sets (May 25 + RFC docs) are produced on the same desktop computer.

+The intra-doc linking method within all my *LibreOffice* documents uses *Heading* styles as the target for internal document links; that statement is true both for the auto-produced *Table of Contents* and manual links accessed via *`Ctrl+K`*.
+There are up to 6 *Heading* styles (labelled *“Heading 1”* to *“Heading 6”*). *Heading 1* is used just once for the page Title, and *Heading 6* is almost never used.
+I've never discovered any problems with any links within any other document than the 2 RFC docs.
+The *Table of Contents* is fine within them, but most other internal links fail.

 This sort of bug is above my pay-grade.
-It seemed to me that the simplest fix would be to use a *Bookmark* as the target rather than *Heading*, and a quick test worked fine.
+It seemed to me that the simplest fix would be to use a *Bookmark* as a target rather than *Heading*, and a quick test worked fine.
 I therefore added a bookmark for every single internal link.
 As best as I can tell I have both switched every link-target to a bookmark in rfc-1945 (http-1.0) and they are all now effective.
 The new file is uploaded, and rfc-2616 (http-1.1) will follow soonish.

 ## *History*
 - HTTP/0.9 :: 1989 (begun by TimBL) (zero content negotiation nor cache-control)